AbdelrahmanElgabarty/AbdelrahmanElgabarty/README.md

 ---

-## 🎓 A Bit About Me
+## 🎯 A Bit About Me

-- CS student @ German International University (GIU), Cairo, Egypt
+- 🎓 CS junior @ GIU, specializing in Cybersecurity
-- Focused on cybersecurity — targeting a SOC Analyst role, building toward security engineering
+- 🔍 Interested in SOC, digital forensics and building security tools
-- Hands-on with network analysis, web app testing, and digital forensics tooling
+- 🎮 Gamer when I'm not in a lab environment
 - 📍 Cairo, Egypt

 ---